WSU-kduncan/s24cicd-Hastings2002/README-CI.md

 * command to build the image from the docker file is `docker build -t my-apache-server .`
 * command to run the container is `docker run -d -p 8080:80 my-apache-server`
 * find the website by putting `http://localhost:8080` in a URL search

+### create public repo in ducker hub
+* Open up docker hub in a web browser
+* Log in
+* click repositorys at the top
+* click blue create repository
+* make sure visibility is Public